dschlenk/opennms-cookbook/README.md

 * `opennms_collection_graph_file`: Add a cookbook file containing graph definitions (perhaps generated by the mib compiler) to $ONMS_HOME/etc/snmp-graph.properties.d/.
 Use the `source` parameter to load the file from a URL, otherwise assumes cookbook file.
 * `opennms_collection_graph`: Add a new graph definition to the main (bad idea), new or an existing graph file.
 * `opennms_response_graph`: Add a response graph to $ONMS_HOME/etc/response-graph.properties.
 Since there's a pretty well defined pattern to these, you can define these with just the name of the data source and it'll create a graph with min, max and average response times.

-#### Thresholds

-See examples for all of these custom resources are in a single recipe, `example_threshold`.

-* `opennms_threshd_package`: Create a new package in threshd-configuration.xml.
-Supports updating and deleting.
-* `opennms_threshold_group`: Create a new threshold group in thresholds.xml.
-* `opennms_threshold`: Create a new threshold in the specified group in thresholds.xml.
-Supports updating and deleting.
-* `opennms_expression`: Create a new expression threshold in the specified group in thresholds.xml.
-Supports updating and deleting.

 #### Web UI